chaitjo/lstm-context-embeddings/README.md

 3. Experiments can be carried out on initialization using pre-trained embeddings and passing them as trainable vs non-trainable parameters to the RNN layer; i.e. whether or not we backpropagate errors into the original embedding layer.

 4. Experiments can be performed to determine the optimum depth of the RNN layer for different kinds of models on top of it.
-(Currently its a single layer, but the concept can easily be extended to multilayer bidirectional RNNs.)
+(Currently it's a single layer, but the concept can easily be extended to multilayer bidirectional RNNs.)

 # Usage
 Tensorflow code is divided into `model.py` which abstracts the model as a class, and `train.py` which is used to train the model.
 It can be executed by running the `train.py` script (with optional flags to set hyperparameters)-